Variation of Hodge Structure and Hodge modules: Introduction

 such that $v \circ u=1-T$.
 There are homomorphisms $u$ and $v$ as

-In such a terminology the module is presented as $(M_U=\psi_fM,M_D=\phi_fM,u,v)$.
-The way to interprete this 4-tuple in order to get the extended $D$-module is explained in section 3.

-We do not enter to the discussion of holonomicity, as well as we suppose all the $D$-modules in use are holonomic.
-This condition implies that the underlying solution sheaf or $H^0(DR \ M)$ is a constructible sheaf, i.e $DR \ M$ has finite dimensional cohomology along the strata.
 The $D$-modules we will consider would have origins in Hodge theory, namely mixed Hodge modules, then they would automatically be regular holonomic, and we will assume they are also quasi-unipotent.
 Holonomicity of a filtered $D$-module $(M,F)$, means that $F$ is a good filtration of $M$ and

 which is the minimum number may be attained.
 The zero set of the ideal under the square defines a sub-variety of the cotangent bundle of $X$, namely characteristic variety.
 The above equation says this variety is a Lagrangian sub-variety of the cotangent bundle of $X$, i.e the symplectic form of $T^*X$ vanishes on this subvariety.
 If $X$ is smooth, a MHM on $X$, is always regular holonomic and is given by a 4-tuple $(M,F,K,W)$, where $W$ describes both of the weight filtration of $M$ and $K=\text{rat}(M)$.
 Then, a morphism is a pair of morphisms compatible with $\text{rat}$ and filtrations.
 A basic example is given by cohomology along fibers in a local fibration $f:X \to \Delta$ with $D=f^{-1}(0)$ a normal crossing divisor.
 It leads to the following diagram